The Best Multilayer PCB Design Tips for Circuit Board Layout

 Take via types for example.
 Fabrication shops typically handle regular thru-hole vias, but you should check with them first before using buried, blind or micro vias.
 And as we mentioned, you should also confer with them about trace width and spacing, and the amount and configuration of the board layers.
 All of these factors can have an impact on the manufacturability of the circuit board, and you should have a clear understanding of them before you start your pcb layout design.

-Multilayer PCB design
+Multilayer PCB Design Tips

 - Use power and ground plane layers.
 Not only will this help distribute your power and ground evenly, but it will create a microstrip structure that will help your signal integrity.